Some of my top travel destinations in South America

 This is Angus the Donkey!
 (Carlos wasn't keen to see me feeding our rations to Angus, as we were 3 days walk from the nearest shop)

-The owner grinned, stepped down from the ladder and replied, ‘How long are you in town?’
+He stepped down from the ladder and asked, ‘How long are you in the area for?’

 4. I couldn’t leave out the Inca Trail